OpenMDAO/OpenMDAO-Framework/docs/user-guide/variables.rst

 ++++++++++++++++++++++

 OpenMDAO variables have a certain pre-defined behavior when a value from a variable of a different type is assigned.
-Variables were created using the *casting* traits as opposed to the *coercion* traits.
-This means that most mis-assignments in variable connections (e.g., a float connected to a string) should generate an exception.
+Generally, they do not try to coerce the given value into the type that they expect.
+This means that most mis-assignments in variable connections (e.g., a float connected to a string) will generate an exception.
 However, certain widening coercions are permitted (e.g., ``Int->Float, Bool->Int, Bool->Float``).
 No coercion from Str or to Str is allowed.
-If you need to apply different coercion behavior, it should be simple to create a Python component to do the type translation.
+If you need to apply different coercion behavior, just create a new class inherited from Variable and perform the coercion in the validate function.

 More details can be found in the `Traits 3 User Manual`__.